vibeus/vibe-website/content/blog/how-to-conduct-a-swot-analysis-for-your-business/index.md

 ---
-title: "How to Conduct a S.W.O.T.
-Analysis for Your Business"
+title: How to Conduct a S.W.O.T.
+Analysis for Your Business
 slug: how-to-conduct-a-swot-analysis-for-your-business
 author: Megan Snyder
-date: 2020-04-18
+date: '2020-04-18'
-tags: ["meetings", "SWOT analysis", "template"]
+tags:
+- meetings
+- SWOT analysis
+- template
 draft: false
 isfeatured: false
-summary: Conducting a proper S.W.O.T. analysis helps to inform business owners on the current state of their companies while setting goals for the coming years.
 description: Conducting a proper S.W.O.T. analysis helps to inform business owners on the current state of their companies while setting goals for the coming years.
 ---

 On any given day, business owners have a lot to keep track of.
 And while they’re working to propel the business forward, it can be easy to get overwhelmed by so much information.
 That’s why it’s essential to create a simple strategy to focus their attention and make smart plans for the future.

 Conducting a proper S.W.O.T. analysis helps to inform business owners on the current state of their companies while setting goals for the coming years.
 We’ll cover what goes into a S.W.O.T. analysis, why it makes sense for every business, and how to complete one with your team.

 ## What is a S.W.O.T. analysis?

 {{< common/srcset "image-1.jpg" "SWOT Analysis overview" >}}

 A S.W.O.T. analysis determines the **S**trengths, **W**eaknesses, **O**pportunities, and **T**hreats of a business, a marketing campaign, a client proposal—really, any number of business decisions can benefit from a S.W.O.T. analysis.
 It’s an effective way to get a handle on the current scope of the company and make more strategic plans.